hellopablo/related-content/README.md

 composer require hellopablo/related-content-engine
 ```

+All classes within the package are under the namespace `HelloPablo\RelatedContentEngine` and can be autoloaded using PSR-4.
+Examples below assume a `use HelloPablo\RelatedContentEngine` statement has been used.

 ## Analysers

 A key concept in this framework is that of Analysers.
-Analysers are classes which implement the `HelloPablo\RelatedContentEngine\Interfaces\Analyser` interface.
+Analysers are classes which implement the `Interfaces\Analyser` interface.
 Their purpose is to examine your objects and extract data points (nodes) which can be used for indexing.

 It is expected that each distinct type of data in your application has its own analyser, *even if they share a similar structure*.
 Internally the enigne uses the analyser as a key to differentiate between data types.